Fix: CPU Overheating

 BIOS fan curve

 You can also play around with the case fan curves to push the temperatures even lower.
-Keep in mind; this will increase system clamor.
+Keep in mind; this will increase system racket.

 Fix 3: Troubleshoot Your AIO